spatie/laravel-settings/README.md

     | Migrations path
     |--------------------------------------------------------------------------
     |
-    | When creating new setting migrations, the files will be stored in this
+    | When you create a new settings migration via the `make:settings-migration`
-    | directory
+    | command the package will store these migrations in this directory.
     |
     */

     'migrations_path' => database_path('settings'),

     /*